Data science and data engineering trends

 The ability to rapidly build end-to-end solutions allows for an improved focus on providing genuine business value.

-Fairness and privacy
+Fairness and privacy as a mega-trend

 As many aspects of our daily lives are becoming automated by machine learning systems, it is important to mitigate their inherited risks and potential harm.
 Data scientists need to be acutely aware of potential sources of bias and have the necessary tools to evaluate the impact of the systems they are building.